-The terms and conditions of the Bonds, and the Bondholders' rights, are governed (i) by the Prospectus, including without limitation the "Terms and Conditions of the Bonds" (the "Terms and Conditions" or the "Conditions") and the Offering Document, (ii) by the Agreement on Terms and Conditions of the Bonds between the Issuer and Suknidze & Partners LLC (identification number: 405413299) (the "Bondholders' Representative"), which includes certain additional terms and conditions (the "Agreement"), and (iii) by the Agreement on Joint and Several Surety between the Issuer, the Guarantors and the Bondholders (the "Joint Surety Agreement").
+The terms and conditions of the Bonds, and the Bondholders' rights, are governed (i) by the Prospectus, including without limitation the "Terms and Conditions of the Bonds" (the "Terms and Conditions") and the Offering Document, (ii) by the Agreement on Terms and Conditions of the Bonds between the Issuer and Suknidze & Partners LLC (identification number: 405413299) (the "Bondholders' Representative"), which includes certain additional terms and conditions (the "Agreement"), and (iii) by the Agreement on Joint and Several Surety between the Issuer, the Guarantors and the Bondholders (the "Joint Surety Agreement").
 The Agreement is made in English and the Issuer does not intend to prepare it in Georgian language; the Joint Surety Agreement is made in Georgian language.
-In case of any discrepancy between the Prospectus and the Agreement, and between the Prospectus and the Joint Surety Agreement are available for inspection electronically, by sending a request to the Issuer's and/or the Bondholders' Representative's e-mail address, as well as at the principal offices of the Bondholders' Representative and the Issuer, indicated in the Prospectus.
+In case of any discrepancy between the Prospectus and the Agreement, and between the Prospectus and the Joint Surety Agreement, the relevant provisions of the Prospectus shall prevail.
+The Agreement and the Joint Surety Agreement are available for inspection electronically, by sending a request to the Issuer's and/or the Bondholders' Representative's e-mail address, as well as at the principal offices of the Bondholders' Representative and the Issuer, indicated in the Prospectus.